abedputra/GoInstaller/README.md

 # How to use?
 - Clone or download
 - Place the install folder inside/root the codeigniter folder
-- Open SQL command file on assets->install.sql
+- Open SQL command file on assets->sqlcommand.sql
 - Add command SQL into install.sql
 - Make sure your codeigniter database (application->config->database.php) to cmod 777
 - Open http://(Your Link)/install